shwezhu/shwezhu.github.io/content/post/c++/basics/009-lvalue-rvalue.md

 ### 1.4. **Lvalue and rvalue expressions**

-An **lvalue** (pronounced “ell-value”, short for “left value” or “locator value”, and sometimes written as “l-value”) is an expression that evaluates to an identifiable object or function (or bit-field).
+An **lvalue** (pronounced “ell-value”) is an expression that evaluates to an identifiable object or function (or bit-field).

-Entities (such as an object or function) with identities can be accessed via an identifier, reference, or pointer, and typically have a lifetime longer than a single expression or statement. entity就是object, function, 这里的identifier就是变量名, 然后和reference, pointer三个并列. 比如`int x = 3; `, `x`就是identifier, `3`就是object. 这么理解不知道会不会有点欠妥, 可以自己去查相关资料.
+Entities (such as an object or function) with identities can be accessed via an identifier, reference, or pointer, and typically have a lifetime longer than a single expression or statement. 这里的identifier就是变量名和reference, pointer并列. 比如`int x = 3; `, `x`就是identifier, `3`就是object.

-An **rvalue** (pronounced “arr-value”, short for “right value”, and sometimes written as `r-value`) is an expression that is not an l-value.
+An **rvalue** (pronounced “arr-value”) is an expression that is not an l-value.
 Commonly seen rvalues include literals (except C-style string literals, which are lvalues) and the return value of functions and operators.
 Rvalues aren’t identifiable (meaning they have to be used immediately), and only exist within the scope of the expression in which they are used.

 ```cpp
 #include <iostream>